 (4) In this section —

-“apprenticeship” means a training scheme involving a contract between an employer and an employee under which the employer undertakes to train the employee in a particular trade.
+apprenticeship means a training scheme involving a contract between an employer and an employee under which the employer undertakes to train the employee in a particular trade.

 59. Regulations relating to training schemes

 (1) Regulations may provide for any matters necessary for or incidental to the establishment, implementation or recognition of a training scheme and in particular may —